OpenCSGs/csghub-installer/docker-compose/README.md

 ## Usage

 1. Navigate to the `docker-compose` directory.
 2. Edit the `.env` file and set `SERVER_DOMAIN` to the current host's IP address or domain name.
-DO NOT use `127.0.0.1` or `localhost`.
+(DO NOT use `127.0.0.1` or `localhost`!!!).
-3. The space and registry related configurations in .env can be ignored without Kubernetes cluster.
+3. The Space and Registry related configurations in .env can be ignored without Kubernetes cluster.
 The configuration for integration with the existing Kubernetes cluster can be found in following [section](#Configure-kubernetes).
 4. Run the `startup.sh` script.
 Once all services are started, you can visit the self-deployed CSGHub service at `http://[SERVER_DOMAIN]`.
 If SERVER_PORT not 80 default, please visit by adding `:[SERVER_PORT]`.
 5. Once CSGHub instance startup, you can login with default admin account with `root/Root@1234`.
-6. You can access backend async task panel with `/temporal-ui` and default admin account is `admin/Admin@1234`
+6. All other user/password can be found in `.env`.

+*NOTES: Please use `startup.sh` to apply the modified configuration (at any time).*

 ### Notes

 1. Self-deployed CSGHub uses local-type Docker volumes for persistence, such as for PostgreSQL and Minio.
 Ensure that Docker local volumes have sufficient disk space.
-2. Ensure that the external port `2222` of the host is accessible, as Git operations via the SSH protocol depend on it.
-3. Make sure the host's external port `31001` is accessible, which is used by the casdoor service for user registration and login.
-4. The Minio console can be visited through the port `9001`.
-If Minio console is not required, this port can be closed.
+2. Ensure following node ports exposed (default):
+    - 2222: Git Over SSH
+    - 5000: Registry
+    - 8000: Casdoor
+    - 9000: Minio API
+    - 9001: Minio Console
-5. By default, only HTTP protocol is supported for CSGHub services.
+3. By default, only HTTP protocol is supported for CSGHub services.
 If HTTPS is required, configure it accordingly.
-6. Completely remove CSGHub instance with below command:
+4. Completely remove CSGHub instance with below command:
 ```
 docker compose -f docker-compose.yml down -v
 ```